-- There has been 1 positive influenza case in week 41.
-To date this season, two cases have been reported, one influenza A (H1N1)pdm09 and one influenza A (unsubtyped). - There have been no influenza associated hospitalizations during week 41.
-So far this season, 1 influenza associated hospitalization has been reported. - The ILI consultation rate was 0.0 consultations per 1,000 patients visits in week 41.
-The ILI rate was below the expected levels for this time of year. - No influenza/ILI outbreaks were reported in week 41.
-So far this season, no outbreaks have been reported.
+- There have been no positive influenza cases in week 42.
+To date this season, two cases have been reported, one influenza A (H1N1)pdm09 and one influenza A (unsubtyped). - There have been no influenza associated hospitalizations during week 42.
+So far this season, 1 influenza associated hospitalization has been reported. - The ILI consultation rate was 6.3 consultations per 1,000 patients visits in week 42.
+The ILI rate was slightly below the expected levels for this time of year. - One ILI school outbreak was reported in week 42.
+So far this season, one ILI outbreak has been reported in a school.